IntelLabs/RAG-FiT/README.md

 performance using various, RAG-specific metrics.
 The library is modular, workflows are customizable using configuration files.

+Comments, suggestions, issues and pull-requests are welcomed! ❤️

 ### Installation
 Clone locally and run: